aliwarraich007/react-ts-boiler-plate/README.md

 ✅ Separations of concerns <br />
 ✅ Separate http tasks <br />
 ✅ Splitting of pages into multiple sections <br />
-✅ Everything is split into smaller componenets <br />
+✅ Everything is split into smaller components <br />

 ### Note